MuradAkh/UofTCourseInfo/README.md

 Data for courses is provided by Cobalt API.
 Discount Textbook Store data was scrapped from a pdf file available on their website.
 Department website links were scrapped from UofT directory.

-Community contributions:

-Aniket Kali - bootstrap

-Reddit user /u/mycrookedmouth - icon redesign

 ## License

 Any external libraries included in the code are covered by their respective licenses.
 Unless otherwise specified, any code included with the extension is covered by the MIT License.

 ANY FILES IN ./dependencies DIRECTORY ARE NOT COVERED BY THE PROJECT LICENSE

+## Acknowledgements

+UofT Cobalt team for developing an awesome API!

+Aniket Kali - web design help for settings, textbooks page, and about page

+Reddit user /u/mycrookedmouth - icon redesign